If there’s one thing that smart business owners do to sabotage their success, it’s this: they keep reinventing the wheel.

 Sales strategist Marc Wayshak shared with us that selling his membership program to corporations “added another 20% in revenue in the past year.”

-Repositioning your existing online courses to use for selling as corporate training tools opens up new growth opportunity on so many levels.
+Repositioning your existing online courses to use for selling as corporate training tools opens up new growth opportunities on so many levels.

-Here are just a few that go hand-in-hand with this sales strategy:
+Let’s explore a few more examples that go hand-in-hand with this sales strategy.

-5 Benefits of Selling Your Courses to Companies and Teams Instead of Individuals
+5 Benefits of Selling Training to Companies and Teams

-1. One course sale = 10x the revenue
+1. One training course sale = 10x the revenue

 The change is transformational: instead of trying to achieve a large volume of single-client sales to meet your income goals, you only need a few to really make a big dent in your income goals.